transientskp/tkp/documentation/source/recipes.rst

 VDS files are another way to map files to their respective nodes; in addition, VDS files store information like time and frequency range.

-The new_vdsmaker recipe creates local and a global VDS file for the specified files.
+The vdsmaker recipe creates local and a global VDS file for the specified files.

 - Inputs: